mbaumer/us_hep_funding/docs/_states/IL.md

 <a name="IL-05"></a>
 [Back to top](#top)
 ## IL-05 -- Rep. Mike Quigley (D)
+### Committees
+Mike Quigley is the #16 Democrat on the House Committee on Appropriations

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016